-If the defective product you used did not come with an express warranty -- and even if it did -- that product may be covered by implied warranties, and the defect may have violated those implied warranties.
+If the product you used did not come with an express warranty, that product may be covered by implied warranties, and the defect may have violated those implied warranties.

-An "implied warranty" is a warranty that the law automatically applies to your product -- it doesn't have to be guaranteed by the manufacturer or store where you bought the defective product.
-State law imposes these warranties on product manufacturers and suppliers, whether they like it or not.
+An "implied warranty" is a warranty that the law automatically applies to your product—it doesn't have to be guaranteed by the manufacturer.
+State law imposes these warranties on manufacturers and suppliers, whether they like it or not.

 The implied warranties that apply to your case will depend on the particular product involved and the circumstances surrounding its sale.
 Though they may differ somewhat from state to state, implied warranties generally come in two forms:

-In addition to a claim based on strict products liability, or in cases or jurisdictions in which strict liability is not an available legal basis for your claim, you may be able to argue that defendants acted negligently in manufacturing or supplying the defective product that injured you.
+In addition to a claim based on strict products liability, or in cases or jurisdictions in which strict liability is not an available legal basis for your claim, you may be able to argue that defendants acted negligently in manufacturing or supplying the defective product that left you injured or sick.

 In order to prove negligence, you must show that the defendants were not reasonably careful (called "failing to exercise reasonable care") in making or distributing the injury-causing product.
-Proving negligence can be difficult -- but the difficulty varies depending on the type of product and manufacturing involved.
-For example, showing that a huge pharmaceutical manufacturer's quality-control engineers failed to exercise reasonable care may be impractical; on the other hand, it may not be so difficult to prove that a moped dealer failed to institute a reasonable system for inspecting the brake pads on the mopeds it has for sale.
+Proving negligence can be difficult—but the difficulty varies depending on the type of product and manufacturing involved.
+For example, showing that a huge pharmaceutical manufacturer's quality-control engineers failed to exercise reasonable care may be impractical; on the other hand, it may not be so difficult to prove that a scooter dealer failed to institute a reasonable system for inspecting the brake pads on the scooters it has for sale.